Dune Messiah

 Dune Messiah is a 1969 science fiction novel by American writer Frank Herbert, the second in his Dune series of six novels.
 A sequel to Dune (1965), it was originally serialized in Galaxy magazine in 1969, and then published by Putnam the same year.
-Dune Messiah and its own sequel Children of Dune (1976) were collectively adapted by the Sci-Fi Channel in 2003 into a miniseries entitled Frank Herbert's Children of Dune.

-A film adaptation covering the events of the novel, titled Dune: Part Three, is in production from filmmaker Denis Villeneuve to serve as a sequel to his films Dune (2021) and Dune: Part Two (2024).
-It is scheduled to be released in 2026.
+Dune Messiah and its sequel Children of Dune (1976) were collectively adapted by the Sci-Fi Channel in 2003 into a miniseries entitled Frank Herbert's Children of Dune.
+A film adaptation directed by Denis Villeneuve, Dune: Part Three, is scheduled to be released in 2026.
+It follows his films Dune (2021) and Dune: Part Two (2024).

 Plot

 Paul "Muad'Dib" Atreides has ruled as Emperor for 12 years.
-By accepting the role of messiah to the Fremen, he has unleashed a jihad which has conquered most of the known universe, but is powerless to stop the lethal excesses of the religious juggernaut he has created.
+By accepting the role of messiah to the Fremen, he has unleashed a jihad which has conquered most of the known universe but is powerless to stop the lethal excesses of the religious juggernaut he has created.
 Although 61 billion people have perished, Paul's prescient visions indicate this is far from the worst possible outcome for humanity.
-Motivated by this knowledge, Paul hopes to set humanity on a course that will not inevitably lead to stagnation and destruction, while at the same time acting as ruler of the empire and focal point of the Fremen religion.
+Motivated by this knowledge, Paul allows the war to continue and maintains his role as a focal point for the Fremen religion while turning his attention to reforming the Empire and entrenching his dynasty.

-The Bene Gesserit, Spacing Guild, and Tleilaxu conspire to dethrone Paul, with the Guild Navigator Edric using his prescience to shield their meetings with the Bene Gesserit Reverend Mother Mohiam and Tleilaxu Face Dancer Scytale, from Paul's visions.
+The Bene Gesserit, Spacing Guild, and Tleilaxu conspire to dethrone Paul, with the Guild Navigator Edric using his prescience to shield their meetings with the Bene Gesserit Reverend Mother Mohiam and Tleilaxu Face Dancer Scytale from Paul's visions.
 Mohiam enlists Princess Irulan, daughter of the deposed Padishah Emperor Shaddam IV, who is wed to Paul for political purposes.
 Paul has refused to father a child with Irulan, but he and his Fremen concubine Chani have also failed to produce an heir, causing tension within his monarchy.
 Desperate both to secure her place in the Atreides dynasty and to preserve the bloodline for the Bene Gesserit breeding program, Irulan has secretly been giving contraceptives to Chani.
 Paul is aware of this fact, but has foreseen that the birth of his heir will bring Chani's death, and does not want to lose her.

 Edric gifts Paul a ghola named Hayt, a reanimated being of Tleilaxu-make in the image of the deceased Duncan Idaho, Paul's childhood teacher and friend.
 The conspirators hope the presence of the ghola will weaken Paul's ability to rule by both disconcerting him and appealing to his emotional vulnerability.
 Furthermore, Paul's acceptance of the gift weakens his support among the Fremen, who see the Tleilaxu and their tools as unclean.
 Chani, taking matters into her own hands, switches to a traditional Fremen fertility diet, preventing Irulan from tampering with her food, and soon becomes pregnant.
 However, Chani's extended consumption of Irulan's contraceptive has weakened her, endangering the pregnancy.